VerCalBot/VerCalBot/README.md

   1. Door Access Management: All Selected
   1. Core Command: Read-Only
   1. Cameras: Read-Only
+     * **NOTE:** VerCalBot needs read-only access to the cameras to obtain site timezone information.
+This was needed when the code was originally written (early 2025), but the Verakda API evolved and this is no longer necessary.
+However, the code has not yet been updated to *not* read the camera timezone information.
+At some point, that read-the-timezone-from-the-cameras code will be removed.
+But until then, read-only camera access for the API key is still necessary.
 * Select an expiration date
 * Click "Generate API"